Skip to main content

 5. Cookies and analytics

 We use cookies and similar technologies to operate the service and understand how it is used.
 When you first visit the site, we show a cookie consent banner.
-You can accept or decline non-essential cookies at any time.
+You can allow or decline Analytics, Advertising and Personalised advertising separately, accept all, or reject all.
+Personalised advertising is a distinct choice from Advertising: it controls whether Google can build a remarketing audience from your visit, not campaign measurement.
+Each choice is current for up to 180 days and can be changed at any time.
+For a full list of cookies we use, see our Cookie Policy.

 Essential cookies